-Let’s take a closer look at Figure 1, which shows an example of an item probability function (IPF) from an item on a scale with five response categories.
+Figure 1 shows an example of an item probability function (IPF) from an item on a scale with five response categories.
 In general, IPF describes a relationship between θ (x-axis) and the probability of endorsing a response category (y-axis - Pθ).
 Figure 1 consists of five category probability curves, each of which represents the probability of endorsing a response category given θ.
 Item threshold is exactly the location of θ where two adjacent category probability curves cross each other.

 Assumptions

-Before running an analysis, researchers need to be aware of the assumption underlying a GRM model.
+Before running an analysis, researchers need to be aware of the assumptions underlying a GRM model.
 The first key assumption is that θ is monotonically correlated with the probability of endorsing a response category.
 In other words, individuals with higher levels of θ have a higher probability of endorsing response category that represents greater intensity of the traits (Hambleton et al., 2010).
 For instance, people with a higher tendency of sadistic personality have a greater chance of answering “moderately agree” or “strongly agree” on a sadism scale compared to those with lower levels of sadism.

 The second key assumption pertains to the unidimensionality of θ.
 This implies that the item pool tested using a GRM analysis should represent only one latent trait (θ).
 Although it is indeed possible to account for multiple θ in an IRT model (multidimensional IRT, see Bock et al. (1988), we limit the scope of our tutorial to the unidimensional GRM.
 A unidimensional IRT model can still be robustly applied to multidimensional data if multiple latent traits are moderately intercorrelated or when there is a strong general factor (g) underlying the data (Reise et al., 2015).
 To test whether an item pool represents only one θ, researchers can apply a parallel analysis (Guo & Choi, 2023) or a factor analysis (Hambleton & Rovinelli, 1986), before specifying their GRM models.

 Relatedly, a GRM model assumes that the item pool is locally independent, as the third assumption.
 Local independence suggests that participants’ responses to one item do not influence their response to another.
 It is important to note that evidence for unidimensionality does not always warrant local independence.
-As an eyeball example - consider trust in science scale containing these two items: “I trust scientists working in natural science” and “Most biologists are trustworthy.”
+As an eyeball example - consider The Trust in Science Scale containing these two items: “I trust scientists working in natural science” and “Most biologists are trustworthy.”
 While both items might measure the same latent trait (i.e., trust in science), those who trust scientists working in natural science are very likely to also trust biologists.
 To inspect whether items are locally independent, researchers can examine the relationships between item responses after accounting for θ using residual correlation analysis (Chen & Thissen, 1997).

 An Illustrative Example of Graded Response Model: The Right Wing Authoritarianism (RWA) Scale